Chestnut-faced babbler

 The chestnut-faced babbler (Zosterornis whiteheadi) is a species of bird in the white-eye family Zosteropidae.
 It is endemic to the island of Luzon in the Philippines.
-There are two subspecies, Z. w. whiteheadi in northern and central Luzon, and Z. w. sorsogonensis in southeastern Luzon.
 The species is generally found in mountain forests, generally above 1000 m (although occasionally down to 100m).
-Within its range it is catholic in its choice of habitat, frequenting broadleaf forests, moist mossy forests, pine forest, open forest, scrub and human modified habitat as well.
+It has a wide range of habitats, frequenting broadleaf forests, moist mossy forests, pine forest, open forest, scrub and human modified habitat as well.

+Description and taxonomy

-The chestnut-faced babbler is a medium-sized babbler, 15 cm in length and weighing between 17–28 g.
+The chestnut-faced babbler is a medium-sized babbler, 15cm in length and weighing between 17 and 28 g.
 The plumage of this species is not sexually dimorphic, and that of juveniles has not been described.
 They have a chestnut face with a grey crown and nape, and an incomplete white eye ring.
 The wings and tail are olive-brown and the flanks paler olive, tending towards buff-yellow on the breast.
-The subspecies Z. w. sorsogonensis is similar, but the crown and nape are edged in black.
 The call is described as rapid, busy and metallic.